Bayesian Data Analysis in Ecology with R and Stan

 Why this book?

-In 2015, we wrote a statistics book for Master/PhD level Bayesian data analyses in ecology (Korner-Nievergelt et al. 2015).
+In 2015, we wrote a statistics book on Master/PhD-level Bayesian data analyses in ecology (Korner-Nievergelt et al. 2015) based on scripts we used for our statistics courses.
 You can order it here.
-People seemed to like it (e.g. (Harju 2016)).
+People seemed to like it (e.g. Harju 2016).
 Since then, two parallel processes happen.
-First, we learn more and we become more confident in what we do, or what we do not, and why we do what we do.
-Second, several really clever people develop software that broaden the spectrum of ecological models that now easily can be applied by ecologists used to work with R. With this e-book, we open the possibility to add new or substantially revised material.
-In most of the time, it should be in a state that it can be printed and used together with the book as handout for our stats courses.
+First, we learned more and we became more confident in what we do and what we don’t do, and why we do what we do.
+Second, clever people continuously develop software that broaden the spectrum of ecological models that can be applied by ecologists working with R. Therefore, with this e-book, we substantially revised the text of the printed book, and we add new material.

 About this book

-While we show the R-code behind most of the analyses, we sometimes choose not to show all the code in the html version of the book.
-This is particularly the case for some of the illustrations.
-An intrested reader can always consult the public GitHub repository with the rmarkdown-files that were used to generate the book.
+While we show the R-code behind most of the analyses, we sometimes choose not to show all the code in the html version of the book, e.g. for illustrations.
+But you can always consult the public GitHub repository with the R Markdown files that were used to generate the book.

-It is open so that everybody with a GitHub account can make comments and suggestions for improvement.
+This e-book is open, so everybody with a GitHub account can make comments and suggestions for improvement.
 Readers can contribute in two ways.
 One way is to add an issue.
 The second way is to contribute content directly through the edit button at the top of the page (i.e. a symbol showing a pencil in a square).
-That button is linked to the rmarkdown source file of each page.
+That button is linked to the R Markdown source file of each page.
 You can correct typos or add new text and then submit a GitHub pull request.
 We try to respond to you as quickly as possible.
 We are looking forward to your contribution!

 Acknowledgments